Location: Harkins Hall 310

 Administrative Adjustment Period

-During the second week of classes, students who wish to change their course schedules must complete a Course Registration Adjustment form.
+During the second week of classes, students who wish to change their course schedules must complete an Over-Enrollment/Late Add form.
 Forms are available in the Office of the Registrar, in the Office of the Dean of Undergraduate and Graduate Studies, as well as at registrar.providence.edu/students/online-forms.
 Written authorization from both the instructor and department chair/program director are required to officially register for the course.
-Completed forms must be returned to the Office of the Registrar, Harkins Hall, 310.
+Completed forms must be returned to the Office of the Registrar, Harkins Hall, 310, or to firstname.lastname@example.org.

 Beginning the third week of the semester, any changes to student schedules must be done in consultation with the Office of the Dean of Undergraduate and Graduate Studies.
 Changes will not be processed in the system until the student understands all of the potential ramifications of dropping a course; these may include a “WD” grade or no refund.
 Adding a course after it has met for three contact hours requires written authorization from the instructor and department chairperson/program director of the course.
 Once a course has met for six contact hours, all schedule changes will additionally require approval from the Office of the Dean of Undergraduate and Graduate Studies.
 Students are subject to a $150 late registration fee for each course.
 This fee will be added to the tuition bill unless sufficient reason for late registration is provided.